ricardor4/ricardor4.github.io/about.md

 I also worked as a part-time lecturer at [Universidad Adolfo Ibañez](https://www.uai.cl/) and PUC.

 My research interests are diverse, including cryptography and cryptanalysis, logic and SAT-Solving, integer programming.
-Right now I am working on key recovery on symmetric cryptanalysis and on automated cryptanalysis.
+Right now I am working on key recovery on differential cryptanalysis and on automated cryptanalysis.

 I studied mathematics as an undergraduate at  [Pontificia Universidad Católica de Chile](https://www.uc.cl/), and did a master degree in computer science supervised by Prof. [Marcelo Arenas](http://marceloarenas.cl/).
 With Marcelo we worked on studying FPRAS algorithms for counting problems on the #P complexity class.
 Previously, we worked on a complexity analysis of a formalization of Schelling's model of segregation and on combinatorial problems related to blockchains.